 To accomplish a fully connected IoT ecosystem with established data communication standards, industry experts need to find or develop a commonality among all devices – whether in the home or car – to establish a language that devices from different brands could use to communicate with each other throughout the entire IoT ecosystem.
 In addition, the standards should establish a common security protocol to ensure that there are no cybersecurity holes.

 Already, progress is being made in this area.
-Tech giants Amazon, Google and Apple have teamed up to create a smart home standard that will operate through the Zigbee Alliance.
+Tech giants Amazon, Google, Apple and others have teamed up to create a smart home standard that will operate through The Connectivity Standards Alliance (formerly known as the Zigbee Alliance).
 Zigbee offers a stable IoT platform and various technologies, such as their full-stack, an IEEE 802.15.4-based specification for a high-level IoT communication protocol.
 It is used to create personal area networks with small, low-power digital radios, suitable for a wide range of applications, from home automation to individual electronic health records (EHR).

-The project – called Connected Home over IP – is designed to simplify development for device manufacturers and increase compatibility for consumers.
+The project – called Matter (formerly known as Connected Home over IP) – is designed to simplify development for device manufacturers and increase compatibility for consumers.
 The project strives to make smart home devices secure, reliable and seamless to use.
 By building upon Internet Protocol (IP), it aims to enable communication across smart home devices, mobile apps and cloud services and to define a specific set of IP-based networking technologies for device certification.

 The Different Types of IoT Protocols

-One of those decisions includes settling on an IoT protocol or IoT architecture.
-Let’s take a moment to dive into the specifics of different protocols, standards and technologies.
+Let’s take a moment to dive into the specifics of different IoT protocols.
 Here is a quick summary of the most popular:

 - Bluetooth technology: a short-range communications technology integrated into most mobile devices, thereby offering a major advantage for personal products.
 Because it is scalable, power-reducing and flexible to market innovations, this technology is foundational for the IoT.
 A significant protocol for IoT apps is Bluetooth Low-Energy (BLE) and Bluetooth Smart.